birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ### Error message guidelines

-Exceptions thrown in LarkMidTable should be associated with standardized and actionable error messages.
+Exceptions thrown in birdlarkshould be associated with standardized and actionable error messages.

 Error messages should answer the following questions: